nayanmange/Student-Management-With-Android-And-PHP/README.md

 put all .txt file in public_html project in 000webhost server

 and in last chage the site name in url filed in android

+ad2 is gardel file first extract and put with other file

+in php folder have all php file